Derek-Ashmore/RequestCorrelation/README.md

 RequestCorrelation
 ==================

+Note:  this product is deprecated.
+Use RequestCorrelationSlf4J instead.

 This project is a Java library that facilitates establishing and tracking correlation ids for micro-services.

 The objectives are as follows: